randolphcyg/gowireshark/README.md

 ---

 1. You can create a new C file in `lib.c, offline.c, online.c`'` or in the root directory and add interfaces for custom functions;
-2. After the interface is completed, you need to add a declaration in the H header file with the same name in the `include/` directory, and if the interface is also used in `gowireshark.go`, you need to add the same declaration in the cgo preamble of this file;
+2. After the interface is completed, you need to add a declaration in the H header file with the same name in the `include/` directory, and if the interface is also used in cgo file, you need to add the same declaration in the cgo preamble of this file;
-3. encapsulate the interface in `gowireshark.go`;
+3. encapsulate the interface in cgo file;
 4. Add test cases in file `gowireshark_test.go`;
 5. Use the clang-format tool to format custom C code and header files:
    E.g：`clang-format -i lib.c`，With the parameter '-i' indicates that this command directly formats the specified file, remove '-i' to preview.